dbeatty10/dbt-mysql/README.md

 The dbt team has made a jaffle shop demo here: https://github.com/dbt-labs/jaffle_shop

-You can follow along that tutorial and see the included jaffle_shop directory for walking through it with mysql, the MYSQL_README.md in that directory will walk you through the setup.
+You can follow along that tutorial and see the included [jaffle_shop directory](https://github.com/avaitla/dbt-mysql/blob/main/jaffle_shop/README.md) for walking through it with mysql.

 ### Reporting bugs and contributing code